-Because events occur so rapidly under hyperinflation, those companies who can maintain their flexibility are best off.
+Because events occur so rapidly under hyperinflation, those companies that can maintain their flexibility are best off.
 In many instances, a one-day delay in making or implementing a decision can be devastating.
-Often there isn’t time to put orders in writing, so effective oral communications are vital.
-But at some point flexibility becomes the antonym of stability, and taken to its extreme creates chaos.
-How is a Brazilian firm, faced with an annual interest rate of 70% in November of 1986, supposed to make a proper investment decision when 90 days later the actual interest rate on loans soars to 550%’?
+Often, there isn’t time to put orders in writing, so effective oral communications are vital.
+But, at some point, flexibility becomes the antonym of stability, and taken to its extreme creates chaos.
+How is a Brazilian firm, faced with an annual interest rate of 70% in November of 1986, supposed to make a proper investment decision when 90 days later the actual interest rate on loans soars to 550%?
 Neither individuals nor businesses can be heavily leveraged since interest rates are so unpredictable.
-It is enough to cause even the best laid plans to fall apart.
+It is enough to cause even the best-laid plans to fall apart.

 Once hyperinflation becomes a reality, politicians inevitably succumb to the lure of legislating it out of existence.
 During the past decade, Argentina, Bolivia, and Brazil all at one time or another addressed their hyperinflation problem with the simplest of solutions; they outlawed it.
 While government intervention often has a short-term salutary effect, making it irresistible to politicians, in the end all governments—including our own—have had to conclude that more fundamental solutions are needed to attack the root of the problem, not just the symptoms.